jazminmatos/cli_project/README.md

-# cli_project
+# Original Pokemon Directory

-CLI_project allows you to see a list of the original 151 Pokemon as well as their abilities.
+Welcome to the Original Pokemon Directory!
+This directory allows you to see a list of the original 151 Pokemon as well as their abilities.
+All information is pulled from the [PokéAPI](https://pokeapi.co/docs/v2#info).

 ## Install Instructions